CAR CRASH IS NOT ACCIDENT

 Larason helped launch the Drop the A Word campaign two years ago in an effort to get the media to stop using “accident” as a blanket term for all crashes.
 The hope is that the change in wording will drive a bigger shift in public perception.
 “Is changing from the word accident to crash suddenly going to save thousands of lives?
 Maybe not,” Larason said, “But will it get into the mindset of people that these are not just chance, inevitable occurrences that can’t be avoided?
 I think in that case, the answer is yes.”

 If you have been injured in a car crash in Minnesota, call us and speak with a lawyer for a free consultation.
 Our lawyers have more than 25 years’ experience representing car crash victims and their families throughout MN.
-We will explain your rights and make sure you get the compensation you are entitled to.
+We will explain your rights, help you with the insurance issues, and make sure you get the compensation you are entitled to.